CSC207-UofT/course-project-group-047-1/phase1/design_document.md

 2: What other design patterns can our codes implement?
 We have been struggling with this for a while, and we tried to use the Strategy pattern in pull request #18l, but it turns out violates the Clean Architecture.
 We hope to get some advice.

+3: Main class is difficult to test, since it involves user's input, we tried to simulate those input but, they are not working and everytime we try to run we get no such element exception.
+We will do more research on this in phase 2.

 What has worked well: